 Do you see where I’m going with this, lefties?
 Now, HHS, give me my free aspirin, dammit!

-* Git is a term of insult with origins in British English denoting an unpleasant, silly, incompetent, stupid, annoying, senile, or childish person.We value your comments!
-Please weigh in on our comment section below.
+* Git is a term of insult with origins in British English denoting an unpleasant, silly, incompetent, stupid, annoying, senile, or childish person.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com